awsdocs/amazon-eks-user-guide/doc_source/fargate.md

 + We recommend using the [Vertical Pod Autoscaler](vertical-pod-autoscaler.md) with pods running on Fargate to optimize the CPU and memory used for your applications\.
 However, because changing the resource allocation for a pod requires the pod to be restarted, you must set the pod update policy to either `Auto` or `Recreate` to ensure correct functionality\.
 + Stateful applications are not recommended for pods running on Fargate\.
 Instead, we recommend that you use AWS solutions such as Amazon S3 or DynamoDB for pod data storage\.
 + Fargate runs each pod in a VM\-isolated environment without sharing resources with other pods\.
 However, because Kubernetes is a single\-tenant orchestrator, Fargate cannot guarantee pod\-level security isolation\.
 You should run sensitive workloads or untrusted workloads that need complete security isolation using separate Amazon EKS clusters\.
 + DNS resolution and DNS hostnames must be enabled for your VPC\.
-For more information, see [Viewing and Updating DNS Support for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating)\.
+For more information, see [Viewing and updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating)\.